 The Customer Exit Survey (Smart Ideas)

-But make no mistake, despite their simplicity in concept, the actual process of understanding and crafting these surveys can be nuanced.
+While the idea is simple, creating effective exit surveys takes some thought.
 The context in which they are used varies wildly, from the sudden end of a software subscription to the quieter cancellation of a long-standing service.

 At the very heart of business growth lies customer retention.
 It's no secret that keeping an existing customer is often far less expensive than acquiring a new one.
 And yet, companies can spend endless resources trying to grow their customer base, while precious little time is invested in understanding why customers leave.
 Herein lies the importance of exit surveys.
 They can be the mirror reflecting where a business is failing to meet expectations, where competitive pressures are stronger, or where internal processes are breaking down.